zoisite-rb/zoisite-rb/guides/source/engines.md

 [Refinery CMS](https://github.com/refinery/refinerycms), a CMS engine.

-Finally, engines would not have been possible without the work of James Adam, Piotr Sarnacki, the Rails Core Team, and a number of other people.
+Finally, engines would not have been possible without the work of James Adam, Piotr Sarnacki, the Zoisite Core Team, and a number of other people.
 If you ever meet them, don't forget to say thanks!

 Generating an Engine